beep8/beep8-sdk/README.md

 – Drives periodic system tasks at a consistent 60 Hz tick rate.
 – Integrated with the custom RTOS (`b8OS`) for real-time operations.

 - **Custom RTOS (`b8OS`):**
   - A lightweight real-time operating system handles threading, semaphores, system calls, and interrupt management.
   - Its design allows developers to focus on game creation without worrying about OS-level details.

 - **Peripheral I/O:**
-  - Fully supports keyboard, mouse, and **touch inputs** via a dedicated HIF module.

 - **Development Environment:**
-  - Upper-level developers can directly control virtual hardware (e.g., PPU, APU, I/O registers).
+  - Advanced developers can directly control virtual hardware components (e.g., PPU, APU, I/O registers).
   - Alternatively, a PICO-8-like C/C++ library is available for rapid development.
   - All C/C++ source code is fully open and available for modification.

 - **Browser-Based Execution:**
   - The emulator runs in major browsers (Chrome, Safari, Firefox, Edge) on PC, iPhone, iPad, Android, and virtually any device.
-  - WebGL is employed to guarantee a consistent 60fps performance.
+  - WebGL is employed to guarantee a consistent 60 fps performance—even on older devices such as the iPhone 6.
+  - As part of the future roadmap, official support for Nintendo Switch is also under active development.

 - **Distribution:**
   - Completed games are delivered as a single ROM file.